Maine Snowmobile Trail Reports Winter 2022/2023

 Going into the end of Maine vacation week, we are getting some much needed snow to freshen up our trails.
 We had our groomers out last night and we’re able to get the whole system done.
 Most of the trails are in very good condition but there are icy corners and some water holes still showing.
 The worst water hole is on ITS 86 about 3-4 miles north of the West Forks.
 We fixed it and made it passable but hopefully the cold and snow will make it better for the weekend.
 Riley took the groomer to the summit last night so the mountain will be a great ride for the weekend again.
 We plan to be out grooming the next 3 nights so get out and enjoy it while you can.
 Looking ahead, next week looks favorable as well!

 Lake Parlin - 25 miles

 Please ride with caution!
 There is very little snow coverage.

 In order to ensure future access for snowmobile trails on these properties, the cooperation of all snowmobilers is greatly appreciated.

 NOTE:When riding off trail be sure you are not in a plantation.
 This is where the landowner has replanted trees.
 Riding in that area will destroy the new trees.
 Thank you.

 Trails are in good shape.
 Please follow all posted signs and respect our landowners!

 About the Snowmobile Trails

-Please note: there is another trail that leads to the clubhouse from the North West end of Big Wood Lake.
+Note: there is another trail that leads to the clubhouse from the North West end of Big Wood Lake.
 Many riders like this access when the in town trails get a little rough.
-At times, this trail may be closed due to harvesting, unsafe ice, or sled dog races so please, follow the signs or ask before heading across the ice.
+At times, this trail may be closed due to harvesting or unsafe ice so please, follow the signs or ask before heading across the ice.

 ITS 89 North to Border